 As with Alan Fletcher’s legendary V&A logo, sometimes the best thing about a design is what’s left out.
 In this case, the vertical strokes of both the 'R' and the 'F' in champion Swiss tennis player Roger Federer’s monogram are missing and yet every sports fan in the world recognises the remaining elements to be his mark.

 According to Federer, this little piece of design genius is based on a scribble jotted down by his wife, Mirka, in 2003.
-However, it seems that Nike finalised the monogram in 2010 and currently owns it.
-Now sponsored by Uniqlo, the athlete is working to reclaim his monogram logo, which he also uses to promote the work of his charitable foundation.
+However, it seems that Nike finalised the monogram in 2010.
+Now sponsored by Uniqlo, the athlete has worked to reclaim his monogram logo from Nike.
+He reportedly now owns the logo again, although it's unclear whether it will return to his tennis kits.

 02. The New York Yankees